lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Anyway, I notice that Hyprshot is using grimshot instead of grimblast, the version of grim developed directly by the hyprland team.
 I guess I will use grimblast in my script.

+Actually grimblast is a full screenshot script.
+I will try it and edit that one instead.

 ### Application launcher and File search tool
 I want to use Albert.
 I like it, it always very fast.
 If it is too heavy and bloated as someone says I do not see it.
 The standard alternative would be rofi, but the wayland compatible versions at the moment does not have file search feature.